List of Johnny Test characters: Bumper Randalls

-Mitchell "Bumper" Randalls (voiced by Scott McNeil) is a local bully who regularly tortures the kids at Porkbelly Jr. High, especially Johnny; he tortures Johnny more than anyone else.
+Mitchell "Bumper" Randalls (voiced by Scott McNeil) is a local bully who regularly tortures the his peers at Porkbelly Middle School, especially Johnny, as he tortures him more than anyone else.
 However, he has a sensitive side as he loves roses and even has a rose garden.
 He has two cats: a white cat called "Cuddles" and an orange tomcat.
-He also has a lizard named Mr. Muncher and a dog.
-Some episodes imply his father wants him to be a wrestler, but he only wants to grow flowers, so he takes his anger out on Johnny, leading to him bullying all the time.
-In "Johnny X Strikes Back," he gains the power to turn to stone and flight.
+In addition, Bumper also has a lizard named Mr. Muncher and a dog.
+Some episodes imply his father wants him to be a wrestler, but he only wants to grow flowers.
+So Bumper takes his anger out on Johnny, leading to him bullying all the time.
+In "Johnny X Strikes Back," he gains the power to turn to stone and flight or beat Bumper up.
+He does not appear in Seasons 7 and 8.

 Henry Teacherman

-Mr. Henry Joseph Teacherman (voiced by Louis Chirillo in Seasons 1–4, Trevor Devall in Seasons 5 onwards) is Johnny's school teacher, who Johnny believes "has it in for him" (which he sometimes does).
+Mr. Henry Joseph Teacherman (voiced by Louis Chirillo in Seasons 1–4, Trevor Devall in Season 5–8) is Johnny's teacher who Johnny claims "has it in for him".
 He seems to think that his students don't try hard enough and has been shown to like it when a student fails a test (rarely giving assignments on topics they never learn).
 At times, Mr. Teacherman has even conveyed to get sadistic pleasure out of punishing Johnny.
 Mr. Teacherman is always very tough, but not always to be mean.
-He believes that deep down, there is a great student inside of everyone....including Johnny.
-It's shown that even Johnny can't reason, trick, or bribe him out of a challenging assignment/decision showing that he can be super stubborn and strict.
+He believes that deep down, there is a great student inside of everyone including Johnny.
+It's shown that even Johnny can't reason, trick, or bribe him out of a challenging assignment or decision showing that he can be super stubborn and strict (as in autocratic).

-Recurring characters
+Supporting characters

-Janet Nelson, Jr.
+Janet Nelson Jr.

-Janet Nelson, Jr. (voiced by Kathleen Barr) is Johnny's former crush.
+Janet Nelson Jr. (voiced by Kathleen Barr) is Johnny's former love interest.
 Janet was a self-centered popular girl, that was usually mean and inconsiderate to him, appointing him as a loser.
 She had a love–hate relationship with him, but she is too popular to express the love part.
-Janet was a regular recurring character early in the first season, but by the second half, Sissy Blakely took over as Johnny's main love interest leading Janet to become a secondary love interest/rare point of interest.
-She would continue to make cameos throughout the second and third seasons but by season 4, Janet is no longer seen or referred to again.
-Janet had long black hair parted in the middle with pink barrettes on the side, and wore a pink shirt, white pants and purple shoes.
+Janet was a regular recurring character in the first season.
+By the second season, Sissy Blakely took over as Johnny's main love interest leading Janet to be written off.
+While Janet would continue to make cameos throughout the second and third seasons, by the fourth season, she had no longer been seen.
+Janet had long black hair parted in the middle with pink barrettes on the side, and wore a pink shirt, white pants, and purple shoes.

 Hank Anchorman

 Hank Anchorman (voiced by James Arnold Taylor) is an anchorman for Porkbelly News.
-In his first appearance, he had blond hair, was thinner and younger, but later on, he had brown hair (which was a wig), was older, and had a different face.
-He often reports about the Test family.
+In his first appearance, he had blond hair, was thinner and younger.
+In later episodes, Hank had brown hair (which was a wig), was older, and had a different face.
+He often reports about the Test family's shenanigans.
 He is highly devoted to his job to the point he will risk his well-being for a report/update on a story.
-He is also capable of breaking the fourth wall on certain occasions.
+Hank is also capable of breaking the fourth wall on certain occasions.